shxdow/shxdow.github.io/_posts/2020-12-31-software-reliability.md

 Now, building a bridge
-takes a much longer time for many more reasons than the ones listed, but bear with me for the sake of the argument.
+takes a much longer time for many more reasons than the ones listed, but bare with me for the sake of the argument.

 **On experience**